The Sea to Sky Aphasia Camp is delighted to provide this learning opportunity to students from a range of healthcare programs.

 - Continued support will be provided throughout the weekend.
 You will have the opportunity to meet with your team leader/clinical faculty member, both as a team and individually.
 You may also request meetings as needed.

-- Once all campers have left, a debrief will be held immediately on the camp grounds.
+- Once all campers have left, a debrief will be held immediately at UBC.
 This will take no longer than 1 hour.

 - In addition to the debrief, you will have the opportunity to provide feedback and evaluate your experiences at camp.